modaralgayal/2048-game/README.md

 - If you want the AI to solve it for you `poetry run invoke startAi`
 - To run tests navigate to `./2048-game/src` and run `poetry run invoke test`
 - When the game is over, Press enter to restart it.

-### Short Description

-- Although the algorithm might sometimes fail in the early stages of the game, if you run it more that 1 times it will prove that it is capable of making it very far in the game.
-The Expectiminimax algorithm takes into account that there is a random element to the game and tries its best to mitigate the outcome.